tabarra/txAdmin/dev_notes.md

 - [x] add `joinCheckHistory` advanced action to dump `playerController.checkPlayerJoin()` attempts
 - [x] add translation to the ban messages (kick/join)
 - [x] handle non-ascii characters in the paths to prevent crash
+- [x] add temporary workaround for yarn stdin issue
+- [ ] IF deploy fails, add a `_DEPLOY_FAILED_DO_NOT_USE` file to deploy path
+- [ ] update cfx default recipe
 - [ ] improve setup page common template incompatibility behavior and set $engine to 2
+- [ ] fix console overflow
+- [ ] merge at least one PR
+- [ ] improve terminal onboarding?
+Nem que seja só um pouquinho...
+- [ ] test on linux
+- [ ] version bump

+> Hopefully now:
+- [ ] live console input should alto re-enable auto scroll
+- [ ] update README
 - [ ] maybe hardcode if(recipeName == plume) to open the readme in a new tab
-- [ ] IF deploy fails, add a `_DEPLOY_FAILED_DO_NOT_USE` file to deploy path
+- [ ] add new hardware bans

-> Hopefully now:
 - [ ] make `playerController.writePending` prioritized (low 5s, medium 30s, high 60s)
 - [ ] create `admin.useroptions` for dark mode, welcome modals and such
 - [ ] remove the ForceFXServerPort config and do either via `server.cfg` comment, or execute `endpoint_add_tcp "127.0.0.1:random"`
-- [ ] improve terminal onboarding?
-Nem que seja só um pouquinho...
-- [ ] merge some PRs
+- [ ] clean github Issues/PRs
 - [ ] add discord group whitelist (whitelist switch becomes a select box that will enable guildID and roleID)
         ---- 2 opções: estar na guild ou ter role na guild
 - [ ] persistent discord status message that is set up by `!setmessage`: